I can’t believe it’s been 10 weeks already! Today is the last day in our series of 10 Things All New Lightroom Users Should Know.

 A. Family photos, after the ceremony, usually account for 25 – 100 photos.
 Depending on the size of the family.

-B. Photos of the Bride and Groom (plus wedding party if done in the
+B. Photos of the Bride and Groom (plus wedding party if done in the same location and same lighting) account for 20 – 150 photos (on average).

 C. Dancing photos at the reception are usually around 100-150 photos.